WebAssembly/extended-name-section/proposals/extended-name-section/Overview.md

 | ----- | ---- | ----------- |
 | index | `varuint32` | the index of the function whose labels are being named |
 | label_map | `namemap` | assignment of names to labeling operator |

-#### Type names

-The type names subsection is a `namemap` which assigns names to a subset of types in the module's [type section](https://github.com/WebAssembly/design/blob/master/BinaryEncoding.md#type-section).

 #### Table names